Egyptian numerals

-The system of ancient Egyptian numerals was used in Ancient Egypt from around 3000 BCE until the early first millennium CE.
+The system of ancient Egyptian numerals was used in Ancient Egypt from around 3000 BC until the early first millennium AD.
 It was a system of numeration based on multiples of ten, often rounded off to the higher power, written in hieroglyphs.
-The Egyptians had no concept of a place-valued system such as the decimal system.
+The Egyptians had no concept of a positional notation such as the decimal system.
 The hieratic form of numerals stressed an exact finite series notation, ciphered one-to-one onto the Egyptian alphabet.

 Digits and numbers

 The following hieroglyphs were used to denote powers of ten:

 Multiples of these values were expressed by repeating the symbol as many times as needed.
 For instance, a stone carving from Karnak shows the number 4,622 as:

 Egyptian hieroglyphs could be written in both directions (and even vertically).
 In this example the symbols decrease in value from top to bottom and from left to right.
 On the original stone carving, it is right-to-left, and the signs are thus reversed.